asendotsinski/comp-mech-generalizability/README.md

 ---

 ### **Source Code (`src`)**
-The `src/` directory contains the core codebase for the project.
-It includes the main modules, utilities, and experiment-specific code.
+The `src/` directory contains the core codebase for the project, and it is a slightly modified version of the code from Ortu et al. It includes the main modules, utilities, and experiment-specific code.
 - `base_experiment.py`: Contains helper functions for running experiments.
 - `dataset.py`: Handles the dataset-related operations like loading and preprocessing.
 - `model.py`: Defines the model architecture and related components.